Vox AC30: beige cabinets and copper panels

 Serial number unknown - high 4000s or low 5000s

 A Super Twin amplifier section, vinyl originally beige.
 Copper panel; Haddon transformers; sealed-up mis-positioned cut-out in the chassis for the rectifier valve; rectangular vibrato trimmer pot on the preamp tagboard.
 The only date code known at present is that of the main preamp filter capacitor - "YWW" = 1st week of 1961.
 Square corners at the rear of the amp.
 The back board is lacking.
-Attached to the mains cable in the preamp, the original (undated) JMI inspection tag, initialed "BAH" (?).
+Attached to the mains cable in the preamp, the original (undated) Westrex inspection tag, initialed "BAH" (?).

 Serial number 4955 N - currently in the UK